 How to Apply (2019)

 Applicants will be junior and mid career women (2-15 years' experience) looking to advance their career in the economics profession.
 Applicants should be members of the Women in Economics Network.
 Please see the membership section of the WEN site for information on how to join.
-Applications must be received by 30 June 2019.
+Application process is now CLOSED.

 Sarah Close, PwC